DefangLabs/defang-docs/docs/providers/gcp.md

 # GCP

 :::info
-GCP support is coming soon to Defang!
+Google Cloud Platform (GCP) support is coming soon to Defang.
+Stay tuned for updates!
 :::

+This page will be updated soon.
+In the meantime, you can learn more about other cloud [providers](/docs/category/providers/).